netidx/netidx-book/src/subscriber_tool.md

 to stderr and continue reading commands.
 If stdin is closed subscriber will not quit, but it will no longer be possible to issue commands.

+## Arguments

+- `-o, --oneshot`: Causes subscriber to subscribe to each requested path, get one value, and then unsubscribe.
+In oneshot mode, if all requested subscriptions have been processed, and either stdin is closed, or `-n, --no-stdin` was also specified, then subscriber will exit. e.g.

+  `netidx subscriber -no /solar/stats/battery_sense_voltage`

+  Will subscribe to `/solar/stats/battery_sense_voltage`, print out the current value, and then exit.
+- `-n, --no-stdin`: Do not read commands from stdin, only subscribe to paths passed on the command line.
+In this mode it is not possible to unsubscribe, write, or add new subscriptions after the program starts.
+- `-t, --subscribe-timeout`: Instead of retrying failed subscriptions forever, only retry them for the specified number of seconds, after that remove them, and possibly exit if `-o, --oneshot` was also specified.

 ## Notes

 The format subscriber writes to stdout is compatible with the format